Copacabana Fort revolt: Defeat of the Military School

 The first contact was between the Realengo cavalry picket and a patrol of the 15th Independent Cavalry Regiment.
 At daybreak, the Realengo infantry collided with the barracks of the 1st Engineering Battalion, at the west end of Vila Militar.
 The revolutionaries took up positions on the Monte Alegre hill, in the locality of Árvore Seca.
-From there they fought a duel with the 1st Regiment of Mounted Artillery, which had a 75mm battery near the barracks and two others on the Caixa d'Água hill.
+From there they fought a duel with the 1st Horse Artillery Regiment, which had a 75mm battery near the barracks and two others on the Caixa d'Água hill.
 150 men from the School of Sergeants protected the artillery in the direction of Estrada Real de Santa Cruz.
 The projectiles flew over the roofs of Vila Militar.
-Captain Mascarenhas de Morais, of the 2nd Legalist Battery, reports how the rebels' artillery hit near the officers' residences, leading some families to withdraw.
+Captain Mascarenhas de Morais, of the 2nd Legalist Battery, reported how the rebels' artillery hit near the officers' residences, leading some families to withdraw.
 General Ribeiro Costa, commander of the 1st Infantry Brigade, led the response from Vila Militar.
-The Assault Car Company and a section of the 1st Company of Heavy Machine Guns were in reserve.
+The Assault Car Company and a section of the 1st Heavy Machine Gun Company were in reserve.

-At 10:00 in the morning the bitter fight had already lasted four hours.
+At 10:00 the bitter fight had already lasted four hours.
 Vila Militar's artillery went from indirect to direct and barrage fire.
 At that time the loyalists started an enveloping movement.
-In the testimony of Colonel Xavier de Brito, a new element of loyalist infantry was seen heading towards the School to bypass it from the left flank.
+In the testimony of Colonel Xavier de Brito, a new element of loyalist infantry was seen heading towards the school to bypass it from the left flank.
 According to O Paiz, the maneuver was behind Monte Alegre, led by colonel Nestor Sezefredo, with the 1st Infantry Regiment, a battalion of the 2nd and a squadron of the 1st Divisional Cavalry Regiment as a flank guard.
 Colonel Brito assembled his General Staff.
 There was no chance of victory, and he needed to save the cadets' lives.
 In Cascadura, more loyalists were waiting.
-Thus, the revolutionaries asked for the white flag and returned to the School.
+Thus, the revolutionaries raised the white flag and returned to the school.
 The arrested officers and students were released.
 The result was one dead and several wounded, among the rebels, and two dead and five wounded, among the loyalists.
-After 12:00 or 14:00 a squadron of loyalist cavalry, under captain Euclides Figueiredo, entered at school without resistance.
-Later, he was replaced by a battalion from Vila Militar.
+After 12:00 or 14:00 a squadron of loyalist cavalry, under captain Euclides Figueiredo, entered the school without resistance.
+Later, it was replaced by a battalion from Vila Militar.
 Colonel Brito and the instructors and other officers were arrested.